demisto/content/Packs/AWS-Organizations/Integrations/AWSOrganizations/README.md

 Manage Amazon Web Services accounts and their resources.

-## Configure AWS-Organizations on Cortex XSOAR
+## Configure AWS - Organizations on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for AWS-Organizations.